ansble/monument/readme.md

 ### Data and Events

-#### `.send()`
-One of the things that I heard from several users was the lack of response.send was confusing for them.
-So we added it!
-It also allows etags and automatically handles strings or objects correctly.
-Basically it is a nice layer of sugar around res.end and res.setHeaders that correctly handles mimetype and serializing the data if needed.

 #### required events (state machine)
 We pulled in [event-state](http://github.com/ansble/event-state) to provide a simple way to do something after multiple events have been fired.
 Its syntax is very simliar to `Promise.all` and it takes an array of events to listen for.